LeevesC/PythonB_course/README.md

 ### **JSON**
 - reading JSON data (deserialisation)
-    - json.loads() loads a string in JSON format into dict.
+    - json.loads(jstr) loads a string in JSON format into dict.
 After that you can operate them as a dict.
 - reading JSON file
-    - open()
+    - open(encoding='utf-8-sig')
     - read() (same above, built-in python func, read the JSON format into string)
     - json.loads() the function is same above, change string into dict.
+    - json.load() if the file is .json file, don't need read firstly instead of json.load() directly.
 - writing JSON data (serialisation)
     - open() with 'w' or 'a'
     - json.dump(data, file) put data into file(JSON file)